FabianoEger/tago-documentation/tutorials.rst

 Running the application
 ***********************

 Look at your dashboard at Tago, and run the code in your Raspberry PI.
 Go to your dashboard and turn your button ‘on’ the LED will turn on, now you can turn on and off a digital load across the planet using the power of Tago.
-If you have any issue or question about this application, access our Forum .
+If you have any issue or question about this application, access our Community .
 You can also try the modify the tutorial done for the BeagleBlackBone board to your Raspberry, by just by changing the GPIO library and the methods.
 Right, we know... you can do much more with the Raspberry and Tago!
 But at least, we hope you got the idea about how to set the ecosystem around Tago and your device.
 Take a look at the :ref:`concepts <ref_concepts>` , our :ref:`API's <ref_api_api>` and :ref:`SDK's  <ref_sdk_sdk>` to bring the full potential of Tago to your system!